anjackson/anjackson.github.io/content/blog/2024-05-10-bad-wisdom.md

 As I'm clearly a poor judge of when that approach is acceptable, there's a risk that I'm encouraging people to do something that may backfire badly.

-Elsewhere, I've managed to break one connection by fundamentally misunderstanding/mishandling it, and I'm not even sure which direction I got it wrong in.
-While that situation is unique, it does not reflect well on me or my judgement.
-And I fear there's not much I can do about it without making it worse.

-As for the writing, perhaps there's mode to aim for that's somewhere closer to [this lighter tone](/2024/05/09/rummaging-in-the-ipres-pantry-with-rclone/).
+Perhaps there's mode to aim for that's somewhere closer to [this lighter tone](/2024/05/09/rummaging-in-the-ipres-pantry-with-rclone/).
 That might be wiser, for now at least.